You can not see I am ill. From the outside I look fine.

 Let me explain:

 My energy levels are like a phone battery that does not charge properly.
-I can sleep a whole night and still feel like I spend the whole night being wide awake.
+I can sleep a whole night and still feel like I spent the entire night being wide awake.
 Imagine your phone not charging properly.
 The connection between the charger and the battery keeps breaking up.
 You have your phone connected to the charger all night long, but upon waking you find that your phone only charged 50%.

 This is how it is for me: